How Many OZ in a Double Shot: The Right Answer is Here!

 The way your coffee beans are ground has a direct effect on the extraction process.
 Change the size of the grind until you find the right one.
 It tastes stronger when the grinds are finer, but it might taste softer when they are coarser.
 Just the right amount of grind is hard to find at first, but adjusting it will help you find the best cup.

-Always Tamp down
+Always tamp down

 It’s important to be steady when you tamp, or press down on the coffee grounds.
 To make a level coffee bed, use even pressure.
 If you don’t tamp the beans evenly, the extraction will be uneven, which will affect the taste and crema.
 To get good at tamping, you need to find the right mix between firmness and uniformity so that the water flows in a controlled way.